Panditrao Agashe School

-The school caters to pupils from kindergarten up to class 10 and the medium of instruction is the English language.
-The school is affiliated to the Maharashtra State Board of Secondary and Higher Secondary Education, Pune which conducts the SSC Examinations at the close of class 10.
-The school is divided into three sections viz. pre-primary, primary and secondary.
+The school caters to pupils from kindergarten up to class 10, and the medium of instruction is English.
+It Is affiliated with the Maharashtra State Board of Secondary and Higher Secondary Education, Pune which conducts the SSC Examinations at the end of class 10.
+The school is divided into three sections: pre-primary, primary, and secondary.

 Panditrao Agashe

 The school's name sake is Jagdish "Panditrao" Agashe (1936 – 1986) the elder brother of the late business magnate Shri.
 Dnyaneshwar Agashe, eldest son of industrialist Shri.
 Chandrashekhar Agashe.
 He served as the managing director of the Brihan Maharashtra Sugar Syndicate Ltd. after his father.